evmos/evmos/docs/developers/json-rpc/server.md

 ## HEX value encoding

+At present there are two key datatypes that are passed over JSON:

+* **quantities** and
+* **unformatted byte arrays**.

-At present there are two key datatypes that are passed over JSON: unformatted byte arrays and quantities.
-Both are passed with a hex encoding, however with different requirements to formatting:
+Both are passed with a hex encoding, however with different requirements to formatting.

-When encoding **QUANTITIES** (integers, numbers): encode as hex, prefix with `"0x"`, the most compact representation (slight exception: zero should be represented as `"0x0"`).
+When encoding quantities (integers, numbers), encode as hex, prefix with `"0x"`, the most compact representation (slight exception: zero should be represented as `"0x0"`).
 Examples:

 - `0x41` (65 in decimal)
 - `0x400` (1024 in decimal)